ChanWoo-Ahn/i2v-model-feasibility-study/README.md

 # Image-to-Video Model Feasibility Study

-A record of picking an image-to-video (i2v) model for an action-result prediction task, finding out whether the candidates actually run on the GPU server I had access to, and getting one working end to end.
+This repository documents a feasibility study for selecting and testing an image-to-video (I2V) model for an action-result prediction task under practical GPU server constraints.

 ## Why I started this